Last Updated: August 26, 2022

 Be as aggressive as you need to be in this, based on your population characteristics, climate, terrain, and land use pattern.
 College students, older kids, young commuters, and senior citizens there for the exercise are your immediate potential users.

-Biking is odd, in that the demand for it doesn't appear until (a) the social stigma disappears, and (b) the safe and hassle-free facilities and support services appear.
+Biking is odd, in that the demand for it doesn't appear until (a) any lingering social stigma in your particular community disappears, and (b) the safe and hassle-free facilities and support services appear.
 So don't blame your failure to design for bikes on the fact that you don't see many bikes trying to use the roadways now.
 Why would they?
-It isn't safe or pleasant, and possibly no one has explained that bikes aren't just for kids anymore.
+It isn't safe or pleasant on many wide and high-speed roads, and possibly no one has explained that bikes aren't just for kids anymore.

 You can have striped bike lanes if you wish.
 On rural and less-traveled streets, simply stripe the edge of the driving lane but pave five or seven feet more.